awarenessxz/TempFileDrop/storage-service/README.md

     - consumers can tagged the event with a **routingkey** such that only queues with this routing key will receive the message.
 3. **Anonymous Uploads / Download**
     - no login is required to upload and download files.
+    - Maximum upload size is 100MB
+        - Note that logic should be handled on Frontend to prevent more than 100MB uploads as backend will throw exceptions which breaks the streaming upload.
+Hence, Frontend will receive Network error instead of a graceful error response.
+    - Can be toggle off

 #### More about StorageId